w3f/polkadot-wiki/docs/learn/learn-staking-miner.md

 Current deposit per byte(`SignedDepositByte`) is
 {{ polkadot: <RPC network="polkadot" path="consts.electionProviderMultiPhase.signedDepositByte" defaultValue={97656} filter="precise"/> :polkadot }}
 {{ kusama: <RPC network="kusama" path="consts.electionProviderMultiPhase.signedDepositByte" defaultValue={32551} filter="precise"/> :kusama }}
 and the total is variable depending on the size of the solution data.
-For example a solution weighing 200KB would yield {{ polkadot: 200 x 0.0000097656 = **0.00195312 DOT**. :polkadot }}
+For example, a solution weighing 200KB would require a (200 x
+{{ polkadot: <RPC network="polkadot" path="consts.electionProviderMultiPhase.signedDepositByte" defaultValue={97656} filter="precise"/>) :polkadot }}
+{{ kusama: <RPC network="kusama" path="consts.electionProviderMultiPhase.signedDepositByte" defaultValue={32551} filter="precise"/>) :kusama }}
+deposit for the given payload.

 And the weight deposit(`SignedDepositWeight`) is currently set to `0` and has no effect.